Sage-is/WEB-Sage.Education-docs/docs/features/sso.md

 [Tailscale Serve](https://tailscale.com/kb/1242/tailscale-serve) allows you to share a service within your tailnet, and Tailscale will set the header `Tailscale-User-Login` with the email address of the requester.

-Below is an example serve config with a corresponding Docker Compose file that starts a Tailscale sidecar, exposing Sage WebUI to the tailnet with the tag `sage-open-webui` and hostname `sage-open-webui`, and can be reachable at `https://sage-open-webui.TAILNET_NAME.ts.net`.
+Below is an example serve config with a corresponding Docker Compose file that starts a Tailscale sidecar, exposing Sage.is AI-UI to the tailnet with the tag `sage-is-ai-ui` and hostname `sage-is-ai-ui`, and can be reachable at `https://sage-is-ai-ui.TAILNET_NAME.ts.net`.
 You will need to create an OAuth client with device write permission to pass into the Tailscale container as `TS_AUTHKEY`.

 ```json title="tailscale/serve.json"